 Diary Studies (aka longitudinal studies), are a great way to collect qualitative data through a user’s daily logs — in the user’s natural context — so that UX researchers, developers, and designers can study and learn from these daily interactions.

-Lookback serves as your data collector and single URL for a project.
-It’s the repository that your entire team can create and share time-stamped notes and highlights to surface insights during or after the study.
+Lookback serves as your data collector and repository that your entire team can use to create and share time-stamped notes & highlights to surface insights during or after the study.
 You can use Lookback for your desktop or mobile Diary Studies to add strategic value to your practice.
 Here’s how:

-Will each participant have their own project?
-Or do you want to collect all recordings in a single, global project?
-Each unique session will create a recording that saves itself, within the associated project, chronologically by date/time indicating the participants name or identifier.
+Of course, you might prefer that all participants upload their sessions to a single, global SelfTest or Tasks Round.
+Each unique session will create a recording that saves itself, within the associated Round, chronologically by date/time indicating the participants name or identifier.
 Once you’ve decided the structure, create a project – same as you would for any study on Lookback.
-If you’re creating a multi-project Diary Study you will have to repeat project creation for each participant.

-You’ll want to be clear on how often your participant should click the SelfTest link to record a new session: once a day?
+You’ll want to be clear on how often your participant should click the SelfTest or Tasks link to record a new session: once a day?
 Twice a week?
 At least X times in a defined period of time?
-Check out our customizable mobile and desktop templates for ideas.
+Check out our customizable email templates for ideas.

-Within the project you’ll see the SelfTest icon, click to access the link to share with your participant.
-If you’re creating one global project, share the SelfTest URL with all of your participants.
-This single URL can be distributed an infinite amount of times.
-For a multi-project Diary Study, be sure to share the project-specific SelfTest URL with the right participant once you’ve created the project 😀
+Within each SelfTest or Tasks Round you’ll see the Participant Link button.
+Click to access the link to share with your participant.
+If you’re creating one global Round, share the same Participant Link with all of your participants.
+This single link can be distributed an infinite amount of times.

 Once the study has completed, be sure to thank your participant 🙏